LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 Well there´s two things we could do now:
 1. Dig out our old dusty Hub, switch our MAC address to the victim ones, connect our dropbox and the victim to the same ethernet port.
 The "real" device will do the auth stuff for us, putting the port into authorized mode, and allow both devices to connect to the network.
 As both have the same MAC, the switch will only have one entry in its ARP / SAT table, not raising suspicion.
 But there is a downside to this method.
 As long as we use stateless protocols like UDP, we and the victim can communicate just fine.
 However when it comes to using stateful protocols like TCP, we will for certain run into issues, as one device behind the Hub will be the first to receive and drop or answer a package e.g. in the 3-way-handshake.
 This leaves us with option ...
 2. Using a transparent bridge.
 This is the implementation of Skip´s idea, which involves a device that - simply spoken - in a first instance just lets all the traffic traverse it by means of forwarding rules, being totally transparent to the network and all the participants.
-Next it does some tcpdump magic to sniff traffic like ARP, NetBIOS but also Kerberos, Active Directory, web etc., extracting the needed infos to spoof the victim and the networks gateway to stay under the radar.
-With these info the needed rules in ebtables, iptables etc. are automatically created, and will allow an attacker to interact with the network mimicing the victim.
+Next it does some tcpdump magic to sniff traffic like ARP, NetBIOS but also Kerberos, Active Directory, web etc., extracting the needed info to spoof the victim and the networks gateway to stay under the radar.
+With this info the needed rules in ebtables, iptables etc. are automatically created, and will allow an attacker to interact with the network mimicking the victim.

 At this point I want to thank [Mick Schneider](https://twitter.com/0x6d69636b) for writing [this](https://www.scip.ch/?labs.20190207) blog post about bypassing 802.1x.
 Everything regarding this topic started with his post and the [nac_bypass](https://github.com/scipag/nac_bypass) tool he wrote.
 I am using his tool on engagements, and it is awesome :) Thanks buddy.